snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Git Hub(Read me) contents are arranged properly and for commits a separate file has been created to update all the commits instead of updating it in the README file.So that ReadMe looks significant.

 Doing research for making the local database to centralized by using backforeapp.

+Sneha Bedadhala

+Created a registration page for driver.
+When driver registers to the "Bearcat Commute" application, a user account is created and the records are stored in database.
+So driver registration page has been made functional.
+Same steps to be followed for making rider's page functional.